 One method proven beneficial for some builders is establishing a relationship with a Realtor or brokerage company for representation in which the builder maintains active involvement and levels of control.
 We call this a hybrid relationship.
 This approach creates the possibility for all parties involved to develop a culture that allows for more specific focus and concentration on the builder’s objectives, activities, best practices, and accountability measures that ultimately produce sales results.

-Essentially, a Realtor has the listing, and markets the builder’s homes through multiple listing services, advertising, and throughout the Realtor community.
+Essentially, a real estate agent has the listing and markets the builder’s homes through multiple listing services (MLS), advertising, and throughout the Realtor community.
 The salesperson or team is focused solely on the sale of that particular builder’s homes and reports to the builder, as well as to the Realtor, under a predetermined set of specifications.
 Some of those specifications can include, but are not limited to, these points:

 • Interviewing and approving sales team members